Creator: Dr. Seuss

 - Cool and Unusual Punishment: Droon is forced to eat nothing but Nizzards at the end of The King's Stilts.

 - Creator Provincialism: Seuss lived in Springfield, Massachusetts for the entirety of his youth and drew inspiration from his surroundings.
 Springfield is mentioned in several of his works (most notably Mulberry Street) and some of his illustrations are surreal versions of real places in town.
-Today the Springfield central library has an outdoor shrine to him that includes statues of him and various characters, as well as a giant book statue containing the entire text of Oh, The Places You'll Go.
+Today the Springfield Museums have, in a courtyard behind the city's central library building, an outdoor shrine to him that includes statues of him and various characters, as well as a giant book statue containing the entire text of Oh, The Places You'll Go.

 - Sam, who keeps trying to get his friend to try green eggs and ham after being rejected countless times.